GrapheneOS: Sandboxed Google Play

-By default Google apps are not installed with GrapheneOS, but users can install a sandboxed version of Google Play Services from the pre-installed "App Store".
-The sandboxed Google Play Services allows access to the Google Play Store and apps dependent on it, along with features including push notifications and in-app payments.
+By default, Google apps and services are not present on GrapheneOS, but users can install a sandboxed version of Google Play Services from the pre-installed "App Store".
+The sandboxed Google Play Services implementation allows access to the Google Play Store and apps dependent on it, along with features including push notifications (Firebase Cloud Messaging) and in-app payments.

+This differs from other custom Android distributions, such as CalyxOS, iodéOS, or /e/OS, that replace Google Play Services with microG.
+According to some analysts, the microG implementation is problematic because it can log users out of the Play Store and not allow them to download more apps.

-Around January 2024, Android Auto support was added to GrapheneOS, allowing users to install it via the App Store.
-The Sandboxed Google Play compatibility layer settings adds a new permission menu with 4 toggles for granting the minimal access required for wired Android Auto, wireless Android Auto, audio routing and phone calls.
+In December 2023, Android Auto support was added to GrapheneOS, allowing users to install it via the App Store.
+The Sandboxed Google Play compatibility layer settings add a new permission menu with 4 toggles for granting the minimal access required for wired Android Auto, wireless Android Auto, audio routing, and phone calls.

+GrapheneOS provides stub implementations for multiple features of Google Play Services, including Wi-Fi positioning, address geocoding, and reverse geocoding.
+By default, all location requests are rerouted to the regular AOSP geolocation subsystem, which uses Assisted GNSS (A-GNSS) data and performs the location calculations locally.
+The GrapheneOS Foundation provides proxy servers for both Secure User Plane Location (SUPL) and Predicted Satellite Data Service (PSDS).

+GrapheneOS improves the privacy of PSDS on devices using Qualcomm GNSS hardware by removing the User-Agent header containing unique hardware identifiers, such as the serial number of the chip.

+The use of the Google Wi-Fi positioning service can optionally be enabled in the settings if Sandboxed Google Play is installed.

+Alternatively, the Apple Wi-Fi positioning system can be used, either directly or through a proxy hosted by the GrapheneOS Foundation.
+The GrapheneOS Foundation also hosts an instance of the Nominatim geocoder, which uses OpenStreetMap data.